 Numerical Aperture's Role

 Numerical aperture (NA) is a measure of the light-gathering ability of the objective lens.
 A higher NA allows the lens to collect more diffracted light, thereby improving resolution.
-However, NA is physically limited by the design of the lens and the refractive index of the medium between the lens and the sample.
+That said, NA is physically limited by the design of the lens and the refractive index of the medium between the lens and the sample.

 The Resolution Equation